 An interesting piece of Snapchat statistics shows us that the use of the video feature has suddenly become the preferred method of advertising by most brands on the platform.
 As brands tried to adapt to the new Snapchat, they started experimenting with the video feature.
 This is the reason why the video format went from being a 46% minority to a 57% majority of all brand posts.

-Most marketers haven’t succeeded in their Snapchat video-based campaigns, as users tend to find them obnoxious and annoying, especially if brands try to appeal to younger generations by using memes and being overall cringey.
+Most marketers and social media marketing companies haven’t succeeded in their Snapchat video-based campaigns, as users tend to find them obnoxious and annoying, especially if brands try to appeal to younger generations by using memes and being overall cringey.
 However, some marketers, such as The Washington Post, have managed to get the best of this platform and use the video function in order to maintain and improve their brand’s status of a news source with authority.

 In order to increase its ad revenue, Snapchat introduced these new ads, causing a minor epidemic of freakouts among its users.
 Snapchat user numbers started dropping, but not for long.
 Once the dust settled, users learned to accept the new feature, as they understood the company’s need to actually turn a profit.